mmattsson/InstaWorks/README.txt

 logs to any terminal.
 Different log levels are supported as well as the ability to enable and disable these log levels during run-time.

+It is also possible to enable and disable logs based on threads.
+Control commands for enabling logging based on thread-id is available by default.
+Programs can create commands for logging based on other criteria, e.g. client IP address, by enabling thread logging when handling client requests from the specified IP address.

 Control commands
 -------------------
 InstaWorks has a control command feature which allows the same program to be